 Scrubbing them with bleach (or bleach-based cleansers) may seem like the best option, but bleach sets the stains, interacting with rust to make the discoloration worse.
 Harsh chemical cleaners can ruin porcelain, scratch stainless steel fixtures, and damage glass or plastic shower doors.
 So you need a cleanser that’s gentle enough for delicate surfaces, but tough enough to power through rust.
 You need Bar Keepers Friend.

-Download the BKF How to Keep Rust out of Your Shower Guide
+Download the BKF Guide to Removing Rust Stains in the Shower

 Download our easy-to-follow guide for step-by-step instructions on how to use Bar Keepers Friend to clean rust stains from your shower and keep them at bay.